qudratyunusov/qudratyunusov/Roadmap.md

 * sys_fs: Implement SDATA loader, that is, read the contents of the SDATA file on the fly.
 * sys_fs: Add/Improve the handling of streams.
 * cellJpgDec: Allow to downscale JPG images while decoding them.
-* Add unimplemented GCM commands.
+* Work in RSX and add unimplemented GCM commands.
 * Implement loading SPU code from encrypted file.
 * Implement PRX/SPRX loader.
 (See also: PRX Loader v1.02, libkirk / kirk_engine, etc.)
 * Fix the `read: reading from stdout or stderr (fd 1 & 2) not allowed` error of some homebrews like _SNES9x for PS3_.